ltsLumina/FishingGame/README.md

 ## playable instruments
 - guitar for sure

+## alcohol / drinking
+- apparently this is why fishing is fun, according to Adam

 # style & theme
 - low poly, toon shaded, cartoony
 - not quite webfishing, but in that same vain